cataclysmiic/sdv_singles/README.md

 - [x] Creates an array, populates it with multiple values and retrieves those values for use in the project
   * Likes, Dislikes, Loves and Hates selects are arrays generated from JSON file and used in the join form
 - [x] Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)
-  * Current date (converted to Stardew Valley time) and countdown to the Dance of the Jellies
+  * Current season (converted to Stardew Valley time) and countdown to the Dance of the Jellies
 ### Upcoming features
 - [ ] Add and rank villagers with a draggable list
 - [ ] Join form info saved and displayed as "logged in"